Updated: June 23, 2019

 Will the community have input on facility design and operation?

 Yes, we will work with community members on a Good Neighbor Plan that will ensure that neighbors’ concerns are considered through the life of the project, from design to construction and into ongoing operations.
 These meetings will be open to the public and will have public comment periods on the agenda.
 To sign up to be notified of meetings or for more information, please contact the project team firstname.lastname@example.org.

 What opportunities are upcoming for neighbors to provide input?
 What will the format of those meetings be?

-We also hope to begin monthly Good Neighbor Plan meetings by mid-September.
+We will begin monthly Good Neighbor Plan meetings in October.
 These meetings will be open to the public and will have public comment periods on the agenda.

 Check out the Neighbor Events page for the latest information about upcoming events.

 Are you engaging regional stakeholders and interest groups?

 Yes, we are sharing information and gathering input from a diverse group of community stakeholders, including schools, community associations, local governments, tribes, watershed councils, other environmental groups, and water suppliers.
 As with all outreach, this is an iterative process that will continue to expand throughout the life of the project, and we will continue to work with all stakeholders throughout.
 Stakeholder groups interested in more information can contact the project team at email@example.com.